What to expect from your gay sailing holiday?

 Fuel | Water

-These costs are already included for organised group adventures.
-For tailor-made adventures, the fuel tank needs to be topped-up at the end of the holiday and the onboard water tanks must be filled as needed.
-A cost estimate is 50-100 EUR per week and per yacht, but varies depending on weather conditions and the type of yacht.
+These costs are already included for organised group cruises.
+For tailor-made cruises, the fuel tank needs to be topped-up at the end of the holiday and the onboard water tanks must be filled as needed.
+A rough cost estimate is 75-150 EUR per week and per yacht, but varies depending on weather conditions and the type of yacht.

 A happy family

-Even though we stay on a comfortable yacht, it is a limited space that we share with other -often international- dudes (ages range from end 20's to 40's).
-We also make an effort to match like-minded people and ages together on the same yacht, also due to cabin sharing with limited privacy.
-We mostly get sporty guys within the age range mentioned and that are looking for an active gay sailing holiday.
-The language spoken on board is always English.
-Besides sailing adventures, some ask about possible sexual adventures on board 🙂 Although this is not part of the general program on board SAILORdudes sailing cruises, anything can happen of course as on any holiday where people are in a happy mood.
+Even though we stay on a comfortable yacht, it is a limited space that we share with other -often international- dudes.
+The average age is usually 30's and 40's, some below and some above.
+We make an effort to match like-minded people and ages together on the same yacht, also due to cabin sharing with limited privacy.
+We mostly get sporty guys that are looking for an active gay sailing holiday.
+The language spoken on board is English.
+Besides sailing adventures, some -understandably- ask about possible sexual adventures on board.
+Anything can happen of course, as on any holiday where people are in a happy mood.
 You would for sure not be the first to make new friendships and meet up with sailor dudes even long after the sailing cruise has ended.
-Everything else depends on if it's written in the stars 🙂 The bottom line is that we want you to enjoy yourself as much as possible and that no-one is offended.
+Everything else depends on if it's written in the stars 😉 The bottom line is that we want you to enjoy yourself as much as possible and that no-one is offended.

-To make sure we keep cruising around as a happy family throughout the adventure, there are a couple of tasks where your participation is requested (also applicable to tailor-made adventures unless arranged otherwise):
+To make sure we keep cruising around as a happy family throughout the adventure, there are a couple of tasks where your participation is requested (also applicable to tailor-made adventures unless a cook and/or host is part of the crew):

-- Provisioning on the first day and shopping when needed during the trip
+- Provisioning on the first day and additional shopping during the trip

 - Organising meals on board